 The PNST program provides extensive research opportunities in nano-satellite systems through the use of space research facilities at Kyutech.
 PNST students will join a space development project at Kyutech.
 Through the project, each participant is expected to identify a research topic and carry out the research work under the supervision of Kyutech faculty.
 The participant is also required to satisfy the graduate course work requirements of SEIC.
-Upon successful completion of a thesis and its defense, the participant is granted either a Master of Engineering or a Doctor of Engineering degree.
+Upon successful completion of a thesis and its defense, the participant is granted either a Master/Doctoral degree.
 Upon graduation PNST fellows are expected to return to their home countries to help develop their space sector.